saurabhg17/SPhdThesis/README.md

 # SPhdThesis #
-SPhdThesis is a latex document class for writing PhD thesis.
+SPhdThesis is a latex template (document class) for writing PhD thesis.
 I developed it while writing my PhD thesis in School of Computing (SoC), National University of Singapore (NUS).
-By default, it adheres to the “NUS Guidelines on Format of Research Thesis Submitted For Examination” located at http://www.nus.edu.sg/registrar/event/gdthesisexam.html.
-However, it is quite easy to change it for different guidelines.
+By default, it adheres to the [NUS Guidelines on Format of Research Thesis Submitted For Examination](http://www.nus.edu.sg/registrar/event/gdthesisexam.html "NUS Guidelines on Format of Research Thesis Submitted For Examination") (Link updated on 31/05/2014).
+However, it is quite easy to change it for a different guideline.

 ## Downloading ##
-You can download the latest version by clicking the ZIP button on the top of this page.
+You can download the latest version [here](https://github.com/saurabhg17/SPhdThesis/archive/master.zip "Download SPhdThesis").

 ## Getting started ##
-The easiest way start using SPhdThesis is to copy the example folder and modify `thesis.tex`. `figure.tex`, `table.tex`, `algorithm.tex` shows how to format figures, tables, and algorithms, respectively. `thesis.pdf` shows how a thesis looks like using SPhdThesis document class.
-For convenience, below are some screenshots showing how a thesis looks like.
+The easiest way to start using SPhdThesis is to copy the example folder and start by inspecting and modifying `thesis.tex`. `figure.tex`, `table.tex`, `algorithm.tex` files show how to format figures, tables, and algorithms, respectively. `example\thesis.pdf` is an example of how a thesis looks like using SPhdThesis document class.

 For more details read `SPhdThesis.pdf`.
 It describes in detail how to use the document class and provide some hints on how to customize it.
-It also lists some some useful tools for working with latex.
+It also lists some useful tools for working with latex.

 ## Getting Help ##
-Either raise a issue here on GitHub or mail me at the email address given in the `SPhdThesis.cls` file.
+Raise a issue here on GitHub.

 ## Screenshots ##
 ![Title page](screenshots/title.jpg)